kidaa/development-resources/development-roadmap/README.md

 This is intended as a high-level overview of what we should do with Lilypond.

+TODO How is this different from an issue tracker?

+NOTE: this is a very chaotic dump right now, should improve in aaa few hours.

+Benchmarks

+GOP

+GLISS

 Any specific research about specific issues doesn't belong here.

 This is in no way a concrete plan and there's no guarantee that we'll do this stuff in any order or deadline.